 And while June is quite a lot more expensive than the aforementioned months, it pales in comparison to the prices in July and August, the absolute most expensive months to travel to Iceland.

 • How much does it cost to rent a car in Iceland?

-The average costs of 4x4s and small hatchbacks for a week in 2019 and 2020, with basic insurances and no extra items, are as follows:
+The average costs of 4x4s and small hatchbacks for a week, with basic insurances and no extra items, are as follows: